GeorgeSomerville1992/Responsive-layouts/README.md

-### Vite eslint 2025

-- Latest vite config with eslint
-- Vite tests
-  - Fire event
-  - useFakeTimers
-- Router v7 added and route mocking
-- Tailwind
-- Sonar for code coverage
+### responsive layouts

+- responsive grid playaround and comparison using tailwind
+- Will likely keep this repo for other styling hacks

 ### Deployment